Prospect High School (Saratoga, California)

-Prospect High School (PHS) is a public high school in Saratoga, California, United States.
+Prospect High School is a public high school in Saratoga, California, United States.
 It is part of the Campbell Union High School District.

 Academics

 Prospect offers a mix of advanced and on-level classes.
 Its curricula are continually evaluated and modified to reflect the needs of students and to assure that all students are challenged and supported in their academic growth.
 For the college bound student, Prospect offers numerous honors and Advanced Placement classes and meets California State University and University of California requirements soundly.
 Vocational and technical coursework is offered through the elective program on campus and the Central County Occupational Center.
 In addition, the Special Education and English Language Development programs foster the spirit of full inclusion through mainstreaming and Specially Designed Academic Instruction in English (SDAIE) classes—other student support services include AVID, The after school homework center, Math and English Workshops, Reading Intervention, and Title I. Recently, Prospect switched to an Integrated Math system compliant to Common Core standards.
 45.5% percent of Prospect's graduating class of 2020 report that they will enroll in a two or four-year college or university.

 In 2011, Prospect became the first school in the Campbell Union High School District to adopt Naviance, bolstering the campus College and Career Center with this guidance software.
 In addition to this, Prospect offers a varied curriculum, offering nine Advanced Placement and eighteen total Honors-level courses.
 Unique to Prospect is the Astronomy class, made possible by the easily recognized dome telescope; the Mandarin class, new for the 2012–13 school year and only offered at Prospect within CUHSD, the Accounting class in the Applied Arts department; and the Advancement Via Individual Determination (AVID) program.
-Connections to West Valley College via the Middle College and College Advantage programs give college-bound high school students a jump on college admissions and credits.